octodemo/universe-wip/exercise.md

 Input sanitization is a fundamental security practice to prevent SQL injection attacks.
 Let's add a sanitize method in the javascript to help in mitigating against injection attack vectors.

 You can solve this exercise using either the codespaces or the UI.
 Codespaces is preferable as this is what a developer would use under normal circumstances.
 However, if codespaces is not loading for you please use the UI.
-We have provided solutions for both.

 1. Create a branch called `sql-injection-fix` and push it to the remote repo.